Meet Our Speech Therapists

 Whitney Pecovish, Clinician

 Whitney is a speech-language pathologist certified by the American Speech-Language and Hearing Association (ASHA) and holds a Pennsylvania state license to provide speech-language pathology services.
-Whitney has eight years of experience working in a private practice and as well as experience working as a speech language pathologist at a specialized school for children with hearing impairment.
+Whitney has ten years of experience working in a private practice and as well as experience working as a speech language pathologist at a specialized school for children with hearing impairment.
 Whitney is passionate about helping children with significant speech sound disorders ease their frustrations as she helps them master their communication goals.
 She works part time at Berry Speech Academy and sees children in our office located in the South Hills of Pittsburgh in Upper St. Clair.

 Areas of interest: Apraxia of speech, preschoolers with significant speech and language delays, articulation disorders, language delays, and gestalt language processors.